 The hearing follows a trial format but is less formal.
 It is recorded.
 There may also be a stenographer present if a party requests it.
 The typical procedure is: Hearing Officer welcomes participants and reads a formal opening statement into the record.
 The Hearing Officer puts the documents into the hearing record* as exhibits*.
 You and the other party have a chance to make an opening statement.
 Whoever asked for the hearing goes first.

 Assuming you have requested the hearing, you then present your witnesses one by one.
 The Hearing Officer administers an oath* to each witness.
 First you ask the questions (direct examination).
 The other party then will ask the witness questions (cross-examination).
 The Hearing Officer may also ask questions.
 When you have finished presenting all your witnesses, the other party will present its witnesses by asking the first round of questions.
 Then you may ask questions.
 The Hearing Officer may also ask questions.
-When all the witnesses are finished, the Hearing Officer will ask if you would like to make a closing statement.* Then the hearing will finish.
+When all the witnesses are finished, the Hearing Officer will ask if you would like to make a closing statement*.
+If no closing statements are requested, the hearing will finish.
+If closing statements are requested, then the hearing will finish once they are received.
+The finish of the hearing is considered the close of the record.

-sent to 25 days-40 days of the of the is
+Decisions are sent to the parties within 25 calendar days (school district filed hearing requests) or 40 calendar days (parent filed hearing requests) of the close of the record of the Hearing unless it is an expedited or accelerated hearing.

-If you want to testify, the Hearing Officer will administer an oath to you which may apply to most of your speech at the hearing.
-You will be questioned by both the other party and the Hearing Officer.
+If you want to testify, the Hearing Officer will first administer an oath that will apply to your testimony.
+You may also be questioned by the other party and the Hearing Officer about what you say.

 EXPECTATIONS